The Elder Scrolls 6 release date, news, rumours, gameplay info and what we’d love to see

-The Elder Scrolls V: Skyrim has received critical and commercial acclaim since its initial release back in 2011.
-The snowy open world was absolutely packed with imaginative quests, compelling characters and varied locations explore.
-Skyrim was an unquestionable phenomenon, so the anticipation for its still unannounced sequel is at fever pitch.
+Skyrim has received both critical and commercial acclaim since its initial 2011 release.
+The snowy open world was packed with imaginative quests, compelling characters and varied locations explore.
+Skyrim was an unquestionable phenomenon, so the anticipation for its still unannounced sequel is, predictably, at fever pitch.

 Until we get an official announcement and release date, here’s a wishlist of everything we’d love to see from The Elder Scrolls 6.
 If and when the game is announced we’ll update this page so be sure to bookmark it!